Parkinson's Law: First observation

-Second meaning
+Second observation

-This was the main focus of the essay by Cyril Northcote Parkinson, published in The Economist in 1955, and reprinted with other similar essays in the successful 1958 book Parkinson's Law: The Pursuit of Progress.
+The second sense was the main focus of the essay published in The Economist, and reprinted with other similar essays in the successful 1958 book Parkinson's Law: The Pursuit of Progress.
 The book was translated into many languages.
-It was highly popular in the Soviet Union and its sphere of influence.
+It was popular in the Soviet Union and its sphere of influence.
 In 1986, Alessandro Natta complained about the swelling bureaucracy in Italy.
-Mikhail Gorbachev responded that "Parkinson's law works everywhere."
+Mikhail Gorbachev responded that "Parkinson's law works everywhere".

 Parkinson derived the dictum from his extensive experience in the British Civil Service.
 He gave, as examples, the growth in the size of the British Admiralty and Colonial Office even though the numbers of, respectively, their ships and colonies were declining.

 Much of the essay is dedicated to a summary of purportedly scientific observations supporting the law, such as the increase in the number of employees at the Colonial Office while the British Empire declined (he showed that it had its greatest number of staff when it was folded into the Foreign Office due to a lack of colonies to administer).
 He explained this growth using two forces: (1) "An official wants to multiply subordinates, not rivals", and (2) "Officials make work for each other."
 He noted that the number employed in a bureaucracy rose by 5–7% per year "irrespective of any variation in the amount of work (if any) to be done".

 Formula

-Parkinson presented the growth as a mathematical equation describing the rate at which bureaucracies expand over time, with the formula $x=(2k^m+P)/n$, in which k was the number of officials wanting subordinates, m was the hours they spent writing minutes to each other.
+Parkinson presented the growth as a mock-scientific mathematical equation describing the rate at which bureaucracies expand over time.